samuelokeke/samuelokeke/README.md

 **Fun fact:**
 > I have an OCD for untidy codes, always has to be neat and top-notch.

-> I have a knack for following conventions, doesn't matter if it worked without convention.
+> I have a knack for following conventions, doesn't matter if it worked without them.

 <!---
 Samuel-com/Samuel-com is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.